Actifio/restapisamples/python/readme.md

 ### Configure the Python script

-In each script there are two hard coded lines that need to be updated.
-Note the format of the bmname does not have **https** at the start of **/actifio** at the end.
+In each script there is a few lines that need to be updated.
+Note the format of the bmcname does not have **https** at the start or **/actifio** at the end.

 * bmcname = 'bmc-1234-xxxyyyzz-dot-asia-southeast1.backupdr.googleusercontent.com'
-* oath2clientid = '1234-ABCDEF.apps.googleusercontent.com'
+* target_principal = 'python@<YOUR_PROJECT_NAME>.iam.gserviceaccount.com' - Where the ID is the one used for your service account.

-In each script there is a line that needs to be updated.
-This line is the path to the JSON file where you have activated a service account, rather than attaching one.
+Lastly, this line is the path to the JSON file where you have activated a service account, rather than attaching one.
 Update this file to use the correct file path to the service account JSON file.
 ```
 key_path = '/path/to/file.json'
 ```